m88i/nexus-operator/README.md

 If you're running on Kubernetes, edit the Nexus resource to add a [valid host for the Ingress](#network-on-kubernetes-114) to work.

-### Openshift 3.x
+### Openshift

-If you're running the Operator on Openshift 3.x it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.
+If you're running the Operator on Openshift (3.11 or 4.x+) it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.

 This is necessary because the Nexus image requires its container to be ran as UID 200.
-The use of default SCC resources in Openshift 3.x results in a failure when starting the pods, as seen in [Issue #41](https://github.com/m88i/nexus-operator/issues/41).
+The use of default SCC resources in Openshift results in a failure when starting the pods, as seen in [Issue #41](https://github.com/m88i/nexus-operator/issues/41).

 Valid SCC resources can be found at the `examples/` directory.
 You must associate the SCC with the `ServiceAccount` in use.
 In the commands below it is assumed you'll be using the default `ServiceAccount` created when deploying a new Nexus CR.

 For persistent configurations:

 ```